 Trisha Dunleavy, Ourselves in Primetime - A History of New Zealand Television Drama (Auckland University Press, 2005)

-Bess Manson, 'Ihimaera's Whale film makes wave of success' - Dominion Post, 17 September 2002, Page A3
+Bess Manson, 'Ihimaera's Whale film makes wave of success' - The Dominion Post, 17 September 2002, Page A3

 Lawrence McDonald, 'Waking From a Fretful Sleep: Film in the 1970s' in New Zealand Film - An Illustrated History (Wellington: Te Papa Press, 2011)